 A Warning about Free VPNs

 Free VPNs are all over the place, and many of them promise to help defeat throttling efforts, too.
 It may be tempting to install one of these on your device, but the reality is they often put your privacy at risk.
 Because free VPNs don’t make money billing their users, they have to recover costs in other areas.
 Most do this by selling your data to third parties.
 Some have even been shown to co-opt user devices into a botnet.
 In addition to privacy concerns, free VPNs are also notoriously slow.
 Even if they did defeat throttling, you still won’t have a lightning fast connection to the internet.

-Best VPNs to Stop Verizon Throttling Your Data Speed
+Best VPNs to Stop Verizon Throttling Your Unlimited Data Speed

 Once you’ve done your homework, it’s time to sign up for a VPN and put a stop to throttling once and for all!
 Below are our recommended services you can use on any device around the world.
-Pick your favorite and enjoy your faster connection!
+Pick your favorite, stop the throttling, and and enjoy your faster connection!